 The most basic level is Environment: the external world; things and people.
 There is not a great deal a coach can do about these – but these aspects of life can be important factors in happiness.

-At the same time, it’s worth remembering that one can often meet people who seem to outwardly ‘have everything’ yet are still miserable.
-Inability to effect change at this level need not prevent us helping clients on their ‘happiness journey’.
+At the same time, it’s worth remembering that one can often meet people who seem to outwardly ‘have everything’ and yet are still miserable.
+But the inability to effect change at this level need not prevent us helping clients on their ‘happiness journey’.

 Behaviours tend to be unconscious.
 Once learnt, we carry them out automatically.
 Often people habitually think negative thoughts or rush around in a panic.
 Becoming aware of our moment-to-moment behaviours and being able to adjust them can be hugely freeing.